-Option 9, 10 and 11 utilise ALKIN as the Missed Approach Procedure (MAP) hold (although the construct of the hold will change with the RNAV(GNSS) design requirements).
+The updated options contained at 2.8.2 utilise ALKIN as the Missed Approach Procedure (MAP) hold (although the construct of the hold will change with the RNAV(GNSS) design requirements).
 The constraints of this project negate the construction of a hold anywhere else due to the knock-on effect to other procedures and airspace users.